Code-Institute-Submissions/xttrust-explore-romania-/README.md

 ### Structure
-I will be building my website with a mobile first mindset using the iPhone 5/SE (320px) as the smallest screen size for styling to look good on.
-The screen size breakpoints that I will be using are from [Bootstrap breakpoints](https://getbootstrap.com/docs/5.0/layout/breakpoints/ "Bootstrap").
+My website development will follow a mobile-first strategy, focusing on creating a visually appealing design for smaller screens.
+Specifically, I'll begin styling for the iPhone 5, which has a width of 320px.
+To ensure responsiveness, I'll rely on the predefined screen size breakpoints provided by [Bootstrap](https://getbootstrap.com/docs/5.0/layout/breakpoints/ "Bootstrap").

 | Screen Size | Breakpoint |
 | ----------- | ---------- |